 - Changes in client needs, expectations or budget

-While insurance can’t thwart the challenges involved in your daily work, it can help you if a customer blames you for problems that occur within the project.
+While insurance can’t thwart all the challenges involved in your daily work, it can help you if a customer blames you for problems that occur with a project.
 The right insurance plan, from standard business insurance to liability coverage and professional indemnity insurance for architects, is very valuable.